Wairangi: Battle of Waiponga

 Wairangi was engaged to Rangipare, the daughter of Tū-irirangi and Kinohaku.
 However, on her journey to marry him, she met her cousin, Tū-taka-moana, a son of Maniapoto at Mount Whare-puhunga.
 The two instantly fell in love and began a sexual relationship, even though, as first cousins, this was considered incestuous.
 The pair eloped, settling secretly in a hīnau tree at Mangawhero (near Otewa).
 For three months, no one knew where the couple had gone.
 Wairangi set out to search for his bride, but when he visited Maniapoto at Hikurangi, he was told that she had not been seen there.

-Eventually, however, they came to Hikurangi and Maniapoto allowed them to marry.
+Eventually, however, Rangipare and Tū-taka-moana came to Hikurangi and Maniapoto allowed them to marry.
 When Wairangi heard about this he gathered a war party of nine hundred men from Ngāti Takihiku and Ngāti Whakatere, and came to attack.
 At Kārea-nui on the south bank of the Waipā River he burnt Ngāti Maniapoto's kumara storage pits.
 This goaded Maniapoto into leading out a force of three hundred and seventy to confront Wairangi, making base near Kārea-nui at Waiponga.
 Wairangi's forces attacked Waiponga, but Maniapoto stayed still, even as Wairangi's forces breached the walls of the fortress.
 Only then did he leap up and made the first kill.
 Wairangi and his men fled.

 This war provides the traditional foundation for the long-term animosity between Ngāti Maniapoto and Ngāti Takihiku.